 Announcing: 2014 Department of Counseling Professional Conference!
 For more details, click on link in the left sidebar menu.
+NOTE: Deadline for submission of proposals is extended to March 31, 2014.

 The Department of Counseling prepares graduates to be multiculturally competent professional mental health or school counselors, able to work skillfully with deaf, hard of hearing, and hearing clients of diverse backgrounds in a variety of settings.
 Our training models emphasize the development of cultural self-awareness, sensitivity, knowledge, and skills essential to becoming effective and ethical practitioners who are able to influence individual, group, organizational, and systemic changes that promote health and well-being for all persons in the context of social justice and multiculturalism.
 Faculty members are committed to promoting interpersonal values which support our professional relations with others.
 These values include compassion, self-awareness, genuineness, commitment to social justice, and an authentic appreciation of diversity.